Island woman compiles year's worth of kindness for friend in need

 'These are people I grew up with'

-Sark said she and Labobe have been friends since they were children and he's been a pillar of support to her throughout her life.
+Sark said she and Labobe have been friends since they were children.
+They both grew up in the Lennox Island Mi'kmaq First Nation and both live there now.
+Sark said despite Labobe's work taking him to many places around the world over the years, they've always remained incredibly close.
+She said he's been a pillar of support to her throughout her life.
 She wanted to thank him for that.

 Labobe said the gift was exactly was he needed, but never expected.

 "It just touched me because these are people I grew up with, these are people that I've met," Labobe said.

 "You don't realize how many people you impact in your life."